thomas-vogel/thomas-vogel.github.io/_pages/publications/index.md

 ## 2019

-* Gabriela Solano, Ricardo Caldas, Genaina Rodrigues, Thomas Vogel, Patrizio Pelliccione. [_Taming Uncertainty in the Assurance Process of
+* Gabriela Solano, Ricardo Caldas, Genaina Rodrigues, Thomas Vogel, and Patrizio Pelliccione. [_Taming Uncertainty in the Assurance Process of
 Self-Adaptive Systems: a Goal-Oriented Approach_](2019-SEAMS).
 In: International Symposium on Software Engineering for Adaptive and Self-Managing Systems.
 SEAMS ’19.
 IEEE, 2019, pp. _tba_.

-* Thomas Vogel, Stephan Druskat, Markus Scheidgen, Claudia Draxl, Lars Grunske. [_Challenges for Verifying and Validating Scientific Software in Computational Materials Science_](2019-SE4Science).
+* Thomas Vogel, Stephan Druskat, Markus Scheidgen, Claudia Draxl, and Lars Grunske. [_Challenges for Verifying and Validating Scientific Software in Computational Materials Science_](2019-SE4Science).
 In: International Workshop on Software Engineering for Science (co-located with ICSE'19).
 SE4Science ’19.
 IEEE, 2019, pp. _tba_.

 ## 2018